yyiilluu/xprompt_doc/readme.md

 )
 ```

-You could specify the response to be in audio format in XPrompt as well, so that instantly you have voice conversational agent built!
+To add audio file as input, user could write `<audio src='user audio file path' />` to the prompt.
+And to get audio back, specify the response to be in audio format in XPrompt `create` function, like `output_format="audio"`.

+This way you just built a voice conversational agent!

 ## Search against domain-specific data